Pepijn Vloemans

 - Always question the requirements that are handed to you.
 Chances are they were made up in ten minutes just before your joined.

-- See what happens when you delte parts or processes — humans are hardwired to add, not remove
+- See what happens when you delete parts or processes — humans are hardwired to add, not remove

 - Celebrate wins — it signals what you value and shows there is progress despite all the things that go wrong